Obarun/66/doc/frontend.md

     * Any valid number.

     A new log file will be created every time the current one approaches *value* bytes.
-By default, filesize is `1000000`; it cannot be set between `4096` and `268435455`.
+By default, filesize is `1000000`; it cannot be set lower than `4096` or higher than `268435455`.

     ---